ONSdigital/dp/MODULES.md

 #### Vendor
 Go modules does support migrating from vendor but I ran into issues whilst trying this.
 For now, I would recommend starting fresh and deleting the `/vendor` dir from your project.
-This will give you a clean slate and bring in the latest verison of each dependency.
+This will give you a clean slate and bring in the latest version of each dependency.
 If your project relies on a specific version you can fix this later.

 To create a module run: `go mod init <MODULE_NAME>` in root dir of your project. `<MODULE_NAME>` is used by external packages importing your code.
 For existing apps we need to maintain backwards compatability so module name must be